Cantaloupe

-The cantaloupe (sometimes spelled cantaloup in Canadian English; less commonly cantalope in American English) (/ˈkæn.tə.loʊp/, KAN-tə-lohp or /ˈkæn.tə.luːp/, KAN-tə-loop) is a type of true melon (Cucumis melo) with sweet, aromatic, and usually orange flesh.
+The cantaloupe (also spelled cantaloup and cantelope; /ˈkæn.tə.loʊp/, KAN-tə-lohp or /ˈkæn.tə.luːp/, KAN-tə-loop) is a type of true melon (Cucumis melo) with sweet, aromatic, and usually orange flesh.
 Originally, cantaloup referred to the true cantaloupe or European cantaloupe with non- to slightly netted and often ribbed rind.
 Today, it also refers to the muskmelon with strongly netted rind, which is called cantaloupe in North America (hence the name American cantaloupe), rockmelon in Australia and New Zealand, and spanspek in Southern Africa.
 Cantaloupes range in mass from 0.5 to 5 kg.

 Etymology

-The name cantaloupe derived from the French and Italian languages in relation to Cantalupo, the name of a summer estate of the Vatican near Rome where melons were first grown in the 18th century.
+The name cantaloupe derived from the French and Italian languages in relation to Cantalupo, the name of a summer estate of the Vatican City, where these melons were first grown in the 18th century.
 The name was first used in English in 1739.

 History

 The cantaloupe may have originated in a region from South Asia to Africa, although its exact origin is unknown.
 According to one source, "cantaloupes were cultivated in Egypt and migrated across to Iran and Northwest India dating as far back to Biblical times, about 2400 BC."